ltfschoen/jekyll-now/_posts/2017-09-21-book-intro-ethereum-solidity-apress.md

     * Web browser access to Ethereum Network
       * Use software libraries like Web3.js to connect an applications front-end (browser GUI) to its back-end Ethereum Network blockchain via JavaScript APIs
     * Custom Financial Contracts (aka Smart Contracts)
-      * Write financial contracts with other Ethereum users using the Solidity programming language
+      * Write financial contracts with other Ethereum users using the Solidity programming language and leverage the stateful nature of Ethereum to engineer transactions between users under certain conditions using control flow